edisonxiang/community/README.md

 Welcome to this community!

-This community aims to record the issues about the Ecosystem Tools for for Huawei Clouds.
+This community aims to record the issues about the Ecosystem Tools for Huawei Clouds.

 Here you can [submit a issue](https://github.com/edisonxiang/community/issues).